-What is Trend Analysis in Risk Management?
+What Is Trend Analysis in Aviation Safety Management?

 In aviation safety management systems, the one, thematic question that we need to ask over and over is:

 - Is this an acceptable level of safety?
 (ALoS)

 The real goals of trend analysis are to establish whether past performance is:

 - Acceptable or unacceptable; and

 The assumption is that the trend will continue in the future (future forecast).
 The purpose is to know where in organizational action needs to be taken in order to maintain ALoS.

 Einstein supposedly said if he had an hour to solve a problem, he would spend the first 59 minutes understanding it.
 In the same way, a majority of trend analysis should be spent on preparation of aggregated safety and operational data.